SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION: Intel gathered through horde survival missions identifies the area's super villain.
 Sufficient intel is required to trigger the area boss encounter.
-The area boss gates progression to the next area or level.
+The area boss gates progression to the next stage.

 DATE: May 3, 2026

 WHY: Makes intel missions load-bearing for progression, not optional.
-All three path types become necessary rather than preferential.
+All three mission types become structurally necessary rather than preferential.

 REPLACES: Nothing — new decision